rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/1 - Ingest/readme.md

 	});
 	```

-	This code uses the [Microsoft Azure IoT Service SDK for Node.js](https://www.npmjs.com/package/azure-iothub) to register all the simulated devices defined in **devices.json** with the IoT hub that you created earlier.
+	This code registers all the simulated devices defined in **devices.json** with the IoT hub that you created earlier.
 It also retrieves from the IoT hub the access key created for each device and creates a new file named **cameras.json** that contains the same information as **devices.json**, but with a value assigned to each device's ```key``` property.
-It is this key, which is transmitted in each request, that enables the device to authenticate to the IoT hub.
+It is this key, which is transmitted in each request, that enables a device to authenticate to the IoT hub.

 1. Replace CONNECTION_STRING on line 3 of **deploy.js** with the connection string that you saved in Step 3 of the previous exercise.
 Then save the file.